eclipse/jnosql-aphrodite/README.md

 ### WHERE

 The WHERE clause specifies a filter to the result.
-It is composed of one or more conditions appended with the **AND** | **OR** operator.
+These filters are booleans operations that are composed of one or more conditions appended with the and (**AND**) and or (**OR**) operators.

 #### Conditions

-The conditions are composed by name where the operation gonna happen, the operator then the value to be measurable.
+The conditions are composed of three elements:

+ 1. **Name**, the data source or target, to apply the operator
+ 1. **Operator**, that defines comparing process beteween the name and the value.
+ 1. **Value**, that data that receives the operation.

 #### Operators